ntdai95/Personal-Projects/README.md

 # Personal Projects

-- Contains personal projects for self-development
+- Consists of personal projects for self-development